huggingface/transformers/docs/source/en/tasks/image_text_to_text.md

 processor = AutoProcessor.from_pretrained("HuggingFaceM4/idefics2-8b")
 ```

-This model has a [chat template](./chat_templating) format that's required for the input.
+This model has a [chat template](./chat_templating) that helps user parse chat outputs.
 Moreover, the model can also accept multiple images as input in a single conversation or message.
 We will now prepare the inputs.

 The image inputs look like the following.